 A responsibility founded on four pillars

-Our CSR model is based first and foremost on one principle: the commitment of our 18,500 employees, all of them citizens acting in their own communities.
+Our Sustainability & Responsibility model is based first and foremost on one principle: the commitment of our 18,500 employees, all of them citizens acting in their own communities.
 Their sincere personal commitment is the principal mark of our credibility.
 This strategy is implemented in accordance with the decentralisation model: initiatives that are primarily local but still connected with the Group’s global priorities.

 Our CSR Strategy.
 Responsibility supported by one conviction: let’s live together, better